ajaypokharel/get-started-with-python/README.md

 **Introduction**

-* Please check <insert link to INTRODUCTION> for general information about this list.
+* Please check [INTRODUCTION](https://github.com/ajaypokharel/get-started-with-python/blob/master/INTRODUCTION.md) for general information about this list. for general information about this list.
-*